1AQuantum/mcp-nano-banana/README.md

 - Tool response too large: If your client enforces strict size limits, keep base64 disabled (default).
 You can always fetch images from disk via the returned path or the recent gallery resource.

 - Command not found: ensure your Python environment's bin is on PATH, then re‑install: `pip install -e .`
-- No images saved: set a preview model `export GENAI_IMAGE_MODEL="models/gemini-2.5-flash-image-preview"` or check access.
+- No images saved: set an explicit model `export GENAI_IMAGE_MODEL="models/gemini-2.5-flash-image-preview"` or check access.
 - Permission errors writing files: set `NANO_BANANA_OUTPUT_DIR` to a writable location.
+- Text output seems short: increase `max_output_tokens` or set `GENAI_TEXT_MODEL` to another accessible ID.

 ## License